project-chip/connectedhomeip/docs/guides/matter-repl.md

 It provides some extra options, for example:

 ```
+optional arguments:
+  -h, --help                show this help message and exit
-  --app TEXT         Local application to use, omit to use external apps, use
-                     a path for a specific binary or use a filename to search
-                     under the current matter checkout.
+  --app APP                 Local application to use, omit to use external apps, use a path for a specific binary or use a filename to search under the current matter checkout.

-  --factoryreset     Remove app config and repl configs (/tmp/chip* and
-                     /tmp/repl*) before running the tests.
+  --factoryreset            Remove app config and repl configs (/tmp/chip* and /tmp/repl*) before running the tests.

-  --app-params TEXT  The extra parameters passed to the device.
+  --app-args APP_ARGS       The extra parameters passed to the device side app.
-  --script PATH      Test script to use.
+  --script SCRIPT           Test script to use.
-  --help             Show this message and exit.
+  --script-args SCRIPT_ARGS Arguments for the REPL test script
 ```

 You can pass your own flags for mobile-device-test.py by appending them to the